ths-rwth/carl/doc/markdown/users/polynomials_operators.md

 - Of all `operator==`, only those where `lhs` is the most general type contain a real implementation.
 The others are implemented like this:
   - `operator==(lhs, rhs)`: `rhs == lhs`
 - They are ordered like in the list above.
-- Operators belong to the most general type involved and are implemented as `friend` methods, whether they need this or not.
+- Operators are implemented in the file of the most general type involved (either an argument or the return type).
+- Operators are not implemented as friend methods.
+Those are usually only found by the compiler due to ADL, but as we need to declare `operator+(Term, Term) -> MultivariatePolynomial` next to the MultivariatePolynomial, this will not work.
+If a friend declaration is necessary, it will be done as a forward declaration.
 - Overloaded versions of the same operator are ordered in decreasing lexicographical order, like in this example:
   - `operator(Term,Term)`
   - `operator(Term,Monomial)`